Malaria Tablets

 -

 Malaria is caused by a parasite that is passed into the body through a mosquito bite.
 Malaria tablets work to kill this parasite, which will treat and prevent the disease.
-The tablets are taken before, during, and after a trip where you may be at risk of catching malaria.
-They can prevent malaria, reducing the risk of catching it by 90%.
+You should take malaria tablets before, during, and after a trip where you may be at risk of catching it.
+They can prevent malaria, reducing the risk of catching it by 90% or more.

 -